aureus123/catalogs/results/README.md

 - table_mag_*.csv = table with magnitude errors found
 - findings.odt = open-office document with other minor results

-There is also a folder _cross_ with results of the experiment *compare_ppm*, *cross_gc* and *cross_south* with cross-identifications between old catalogs (Catálogos Argentinos, Oeltzen-Argelander (South), Lalande, Lacaille, USNO, Taylor) and PPM/CD/CPD/SAO/HD (the latter two are taken from identifications in the PPM catalog).
+There is also a folder _cross_ with results of the experiment *compare_ppm*, *cross_gc* and *cross_south* with cross-identifications between old catalogs (Catálogos Argentinos, Oeltzen-Argelander (South), Lalande, Lacaille, USNO, Taylor, WB, BAC) and PPM/CD/CPD/SAO/HD (the latter two are taken from identifications in the PPM catalog).

 Below some experiments are reported.

 ### 1. Efficiency of algorithm

-An experiment was carried out to analize the efficiency in finding errors in CD digital catalog.
+An experiment was carried out to analyze the efficiency in finding errors in the CD digital catalog.
 Two comparisons are made:

 - *Compare files cd_vol1 and I88*: In this case, the first volume of the latest CD catalog was compared against I88, an older one having typo mistakes.
 By comparing both files (see *compare_cd* tool), 205 differences were found: 202 errors in Position and 3 in Magnitude.
 Also I88 has 44 unknown codes in the magnitude field (probably also typo errors) that was not taken into account.
 When comparing cd_vol1 against PPM via *compare_ppm* it logs 84 warnings (72 in Position and 12 in Magnitude), whereas the comparison between I88 and PPM generates 138 warnings (123 in Position and 15 in Magnitude) meaning that using the older catalog adds 51 warnings in Position and 3 in Magnitude.
 Therefore, the algorithm is able to reach all magnitude differences, but for the position it only hits roughly 25% of the cases (51 out of 202).